ilifu/ilifu_user_docs/docs/astronomy/astronomy_software.md

 The IDIA `processMeerKAT` Pipeline has been developed as a tool for calibration and imaging of radio data using the ilifu system.
 It is currently a fully automated 1GC (cross-calibration) and 2GC (self-calibration) pipeline that runs on ilifu using CASA and SLURM.
 Please visit the IDIA Pipeline [website](https://idia-pipelines.github.io/) for additional information, including documentation and tutorials.
 We strongly encourage you to engage with the developers by reporting any bugs or enhancements to the [GitHub issues page](https://github.com/idia-astro/pipelines/issues).

-## Oxkat

-Oxkat is a MeerKAT processing pipeline that is written for and commonly used on ilifu, as well as CHPC.
-It is a highly automated pipeline for MeerKAT data processing all the way through to 3GC (third-generation direction-dependent calibration), including software such as WSClean, DDFacet, killMS and CubiCal.
-For more information about installation, usage, design and software packages, please see the [GitHub documentation](https://github.com/IanHeywood/oxkat) and [ASCL entry](https://ui.adsabs.harvard.edu/abs/2020ascl.soft09003H/abstract).

 ## CARTA

 CARTA is the Cube Analysis and Rendering Tool for Astronomy, a new image visualization and analysis tool designed for MeerKAT, ALMA, the VLA, and the SKA pathfinders.
 Please see the CARTA [website](https://cartavis.github.io/) and [documentation](https://carta.readthedocs.io/en/latest/) for additional information.